ingxfm/license_plate_detection/README.md

 - In the script monitoring_vlm_calling_lpnr.sh: do Not change path.
 - In the script lpnr.py, in line 29: change this path to where you located the script.
 - In the script clean_var_lib_motion_dir.sh: do Not change path.

+Note: version with docker compose and message brokers?